s-knibbs/dataclasses-jsonschema/README.rst

     :target: https://lgtm.com/projects/g/s-knibbs/dataclasses-jsonschema/context:python
     :alt:    Language grade: Python

+**Please Note:** This project is in maintenance mode.
+I'm currently only making urgent bugfixes.

 A library to generate JSON Schema from python 3.7 dataclasses.
 Python 3.6 is supported through the `dataclasses backport <https://github.com/ericvsmith/dataclasses>`_.
 Aims to be a more lightweight alternative to similar projects such as `marshmallow <https://github.com/marshmallow-code/marshmallow>`_ & `pydantic <https://github.com/samuelcolvin/pydantic>`_.

 Feature Overview